A comprehensive guide to how long drugs can be detected in your body

-- If you test positive under probation, this is likely to result in a return to court for a review of your bail conditions and could result in serving time in jail.
+- If you test positive under probation, this is likely to result in a return to court to review your bail conditions and could result in serving time in jail.

-- If your drug test is positive, under social services, then this could affect your case; ultimately, you could lose custody or visitation rights to your children.
+- If your drug test is positive under social services, this could affect your case; ultimately, you could lose custody or visitation rights to your children.

 - Testing positive after a road traffic accident carries severe legal implications and consequences

 - Testing positive at a drug or alcohol clinic or rehab centre during treatment often results in discharge.
 The same applies to sober living houses and supported accommodation, and you could well find yourself homeless without notice.

-- Testing positive for drugs can also impact on your relationships, finances and family.
+- Testing positive for drugs can also impact your relationships, finances and family.
 Those that are close to you tend to feel let down and lose trust in your relationship.

 - If a positive drug test results in a driving ban, this could also affect your career – if you are required to drive for a living or need to drive as an only means of transport to and from work.

-Detox Plus UK receives many calls from individuals inquiring as to how long certain drugs stay in your system for and can be detected using various testing methods.
-The detection windows depend primarily on the consumed drug and the means in which it is carried out and on what the drug test is measuring.
+Detox Plus UK receives many calls from individuals inquiring how long certain drugs stay in your system for and can be detected using various testing methods.
+The detection windows depend primarily on the consumed drug, the means it is carried out, and what the drug test is measuring.

 We have therefore put together a comprehensive guide to how long drugs stay in your urine, blood, saliva, hair and breath.
-Please remember that if you have taken a drug, knowingly with the risk of being tested, then you may well have a substance abuse problem that requires professional help.
+Please remember that if you have taken a drug knowingly with the risk of being tested, you may well have a substance abuse problem that requires professional help.

 How long does alcohol stay in your system?